spark-mv/cdn/install.md

 # 4. Checking statistics on the portal

-Login to [your HolaCDN account] (http://www.holacdn.com) and verify that statistics are written to the video analytics section.
+Play a few videos, and login to [your HolaCDN account] (http://www.holacdn.com) and verify that statistics are written to the video analytics section.
 Note that it may take a few minutes for statistics to appear on the portal.

 The quickest way to see your recent activity is by clicking on 'debug mode' and then on the 'recent events' button.
 These events will appear only a few seconds after you finish viewing a video.